lawrancej/CompilerKit/HACKING.md

  - [CMake.](http://www.cmake.org/cmake/resources/software.html)
  - [Doxygen.](http://www.stack.nl/~dimitri/doxygen/download.html#latestsrc)
  - [GLib and GObject.](http://ftp.gnome.org/pub/gnome/binaries/win32/gtk+/2.24/gtk+-bundle_2.24.10-20120208_win32.zip) Extract to `C:\glib`.
 Add `C:\glib\bin` to the system PATH.
+ - [StarUML](http://staruml.sourceforge.net/en/) to examine UML diagrams.
+We should switch to cross-platform [Dia](http://dia-installer.de/index.html.en), since StarUML only works on Windows.

 ### How do I know it's working?
 Open Git Bash to the `CompilerKit` folder.
 Type in the first line.
 Did you see the rest?
 You should.